Trash-buket/Barcode/README.md

 # Barcode
 Barcode reading scripts

-register.sh well.. registers a scanner to a station (more specifically a 'PCPlay Barcode' barcode scanner)
+register.sh registers a scanner to a station (more specifically a 'PCPlay Barcode' barcode scanner)

-scan.sh is for when you have 1 or 2 scanners
+scan.sh is for scanning a barcode

-scan2.sh is for when you have multiple scanners corresponding to each station
+ui.sh is a ui for people that dont know how to use linux

+frst time set up is covered by ui.sh, just go to admin options and enter the key to set the account up

+(disclaimer: setup removes all folders that aren't necessary for runnning)

+The password can be changed without the ui by editing it in ~/extra